-and attainable.
-It is desirable because "in unity there

-is strength."
-This is clearly shown from all the laws

-of nature, the history of nations and the word of God.

-The Almighty has always preferred unity when men

-were disposed to do right, but disunity when they were

-engaged in wickedness.
-Thus, He gave an example of

-sectarianism at the tower of Babel when He cut the

-people into sects and parties.
-By confounding their

-language they became divided, and as a consequence,

-they were unable to carry on with their project.
-"United

-we stand, divided we fall" is a maxim as true in re-
+Unity among all true believers is both desirable and attainable.
+It is desirable because "in unity there is strength."
+This is clearly shown from all the laws of nature, the history of nations and the word of God.
+The Almighty has always preferred unity when men were disposed to do right, but disunity when they were engaged in wickedness.
+Thus, He gave an example of sectarianism at the tower of Babel when He cut the people into sects and parties.
+By confounding their language they became divided, and as a consequence, they were unable to carry on with their project.
+"United we stand, divided we fall" is a maxim as true in religion as it is in the family or nation.

+First, we notice the evil tendency of divisions.
 Second, the basis upon which all may unite.
-Third,

-the causes of division.
-Fourth, the nature of the unity
+Third, the causes of division.
+Fourth, the nature of the unity for which Christ prayed.

-most prolific cause of discord, animosity, contention,

-and ill-will so often exhibited on the part of those who

-profess to worship the same God and are destined to

-in contending for and distinguishing among the pe

-culiarities of numerous creeds and parties, which might

-be spent in opposing the common foe, extending the

-useless and worse than useless creeds, formulas, and

-confessions of faith, in erecting sometimes a number

-of houses in one town where one would meet the entire

-wants of the community, and in employing the same

-number of preachers to maintain and defend the pe-

-culiar tenets of each denomination, which money might

-knowledge of salvation, and visiting the distressed.

-for which Christ prayed.
 Fifth, the object of unity.

-First, we notice the evil tendency of divisions.

-Now, to the evil tendency of division-it is the
+Now, to the evil tendency of division-it is the most prolific cause of discord, animosity, contention, and ill-will so often exhibited on the part of those who profess to worship the same God and are destined to the same heaven.

-Again, it is the cause of an immense waste of time
+Again, it is the cause of an immense waste of time in contending for and distinguishing among the peculiarities of numerous creeds and parties, which might be spent in opposing the common foe, extending the knowledge of salvation, and visiting the distressed.

-Again, it wastes millions of dollars in publishing

-ligion as it is in the family or nation.

-the same heaven.

-Unity among all true believers is both desirable

----Box 538

-LaGrange, Ga.

-I like to see a man with conviction, a man who will
+Again, it wastes millions of dollars in publishing useless and worse than useless creeds, formulas, and confessions of faith, in erecting sometimes a number of houses in one town where one would meet the entire wants of the community, and in employing the same number of preachers to maintain and defend the peculiar tenets of each denomination, which money might be used in providing for the poor, caring for orphans.